 ● There is no “R/T” lettering on the 1968 glove box bezel.
 Any 1968 Coronet with B-body standard may have a name on the above glove box bezel.

-● Lower-priced 1968 B-body standard Coronets and 1969 models have a black/silver set of this trim.
+● Lower-priced 1968 B-body standard Coronet and 1969 models have a black and silver set of this trim.

 ● 1968 Coronet B-body standard radio bezel for AM or AM-FM has no lettering for thumbwheels.

 ● 1968 Coronet B-body standard without AC has same outer lower vent dummies as 1968 GTX.

 ● All 1968 Super Bee had rallye dash.

 9. 1968 B-body standard, all models, having a heater only (no AC) will have a unique black plastic dummy plug set into the center of the lower pad, below the radio.

 10. 1969 Sport Satellite and GTX always have a standard instrument panel, and always have woodgrain.

 ● 1969 wood is darker than 1968 wood.

 ● 1969 radio bezel for AM or AM-FM has white lettering printed on the wood, near the thumbwheels.